-Outstanding loans under the HPS Credit Facility bear interest at a variable rate equal to three-month LIBOR (subject to a 1.75% per annum floor), plus 7.50% per annum payable in cash, plus 3.25% per annum payable in kind or, at the Company's election, wholly or partially in cash.
+Outstanding loans under the HPS Credit Facility bore interest at a variable rate equal to three-month LIBOR (subject to a 1.75% per annum floor), plus 7.50% per annum payable in cash, plus 3.25% per annum payable in kind or, at the Company's election, wholly or partially in cash.

-Subject to certain exceptions, the HPS Credit Facility is secured by first-priority security interests in SPV's assets, which consist of certain receivables, cash, intellectual property and related assets.
-SPV's obligations under the Loan Agreement are guaranteed on a limited basis by SmileDirectClub, LLC and SDC Financial LLC.
+Subject to certain exceptions, the HPS Credit Facility was secured by first-priority security interests in SPV's assets, which consist of certain receivables, cash, intellectual property and related assets.
+SPV's obligations under the Loan Agreement are guaranteed on a limited basis by SmileDirectClub, LLC and SDC Financial.

-The HPS Credit Facility can be refinanced during the first year, provided that SPV would be required to pay the amount of interest that would have accrued during the remainder of the first year, plus 4% of the principal amount prepaid; and after the first year, for a fee of 4% of the principal amount prepaid, with the prepayment fee decreasing each year to 3% in the third year, 2% in the fourth year and 1% in the fifth year.
+The HPS Credit Facility could have been refinanced during the first year, provided that SPV would be required to pay the amount of interest that would have accrued during the remainder of the first year, plus 4% of the principal amount prepaid; and after the first year, for a fee of 4% of the principal amount prepaid, with the prepayment fee decreasing each year to 3% in the third year, 2% in the fourth year and 1% in the fifth year.
+As of March 31, 2021, the Company had \$0 outstanding and was in compliance with all covenants in the HPS Credit Facility.